lizahelmy/AI-Agent-Developer-Instant-x-ODC/README.md

 1. Open the `notebooks/` folder.
 2. Launch with Jupyter Notebook/Lab, or open directly in Google Colab / VS Code.
 3. Install any required packages listed at the top of each notebook (e.g. `langchain`, `langgraph`, `crewai`).
-4. Add your own API keys where the notebook prompts for them (e.g. OpenRouter, Hugging Face).
+4. Add your own API keys where the notebook prompts for them (e.g. OpenRouter for LLM calls, AgentOps for the CrewAI observability notebook).
 5. Run the cells in order.

 ---